 When choosing a convertible car seat for a toddler, lifestyle factors can also be important to consider:

-Travel: If you frequently travel by car, look for a seat that is easy to install and adjust, as well as easy to move between vehicles.
+Travel: If you frequently travel by car, look for a seat that is easy to install and adjust, and can be easily transferred between vehicles.
 A lightweight and compact seat may also be a good option.

 Urban living: If you live in an urban area, look for a seat that is easy to carry and move around, as well as one that is compact and easy to store when not in use.